Fort Pickett: Cold War and beyond

 In more recent years, other structures were added or converted to meet the post's changing missions.
 Among these were a new firehouse and renovations on the remaining NCO Club, making it more of a community center where local town events as well as post functions are held.
 Good community relations have always been important to the success of Fort Pickett.
 From its very beginning, the post has dramatically changed the lives of the citizens of Blackstone.
 It has created a number of good jobs and supported the town in a variety of other ways, from hosting elderly fishing trips at the on-post lakes to Fourth of July celebrations.
 Boy and Girl Scouts organizations also have camped, fished and hiked the nature trails for many years.
 Currently, many activities attract a large number of local citizens and former staff and personnel who had been stationed there during the war.

-Fort Pickett is also the home of an annual exercise with elements of 36 Canadian Brigade Group, located in Nova Scotia and Prince Edward Island.
-Exercise "Southbound Trooper" is a joint exercise between the Canadian Forces Primary Reserves and Virginia National Guard that helps forge solid NATO doctrine between the two militaries.
-Soldiers from 37 Canadian Brigade, located in New Brunswick and Newfoundland also hold an annual exercise "Maritime Raider", usually shortly after Southbound Trooper.
+Fort Pickett is also the home of an annual exercise with elements of 36 Canadian Brigade Group, 37 Canadian Brigade, as well as elements of the US Military.
+Previously home to Canadian Forces Exercises Southbound Trooper and Maritime Raider, it is now home to Exercise Maroon Raider.
+This is an annual readiness exercise that provides realistic combined arms combat training for Regular and Reserve Army forces.
+Maroon Raider training scenarios includes day and night live-fire, combat maneuvers, combined arms, and other battlefield tactics to build a ready and capable force to deploy internationally.

 While the facilities at Pickett are geared to train military personnel and units, non-military organizations use them too.
 These include the U.S. Department of State, the United States Marshals Service, FBI, ATF, the Virginia Wing of the Civil Air Patrol, Virginia State Police and local law enforcement agencies.

 The decision to inactivate the regular Army garrison at Fort Pickett and turn over operation of the post to the Virginia National Guard was finalized in 1995 and enacted in 1997.
 Since that time no regular Army personnel have been assigned to Pickett for the first time since January 1942.

 The 183rd Regiment maintains the Virginia RTI at Fort Pickett.

-Today Fort Pickett has 42,000 acres of Maneuver areas and provides many state of the art facilities such as live fire range, a forward operation base, urban assault, training villages, EST 2000 and several other training facilities.